 All the decisions United Edge makes are informed by unwavering stances on the following issues.

-CLIMATE CHANGE & THE ENVIRONMENT
+CLIMATE JUSTICE & THE ENVIRONMENT

 FEMINISM & GENDER EQUALITY

 DECOLONIZATION AND ANTI-RACISM

 COOPERATION & ALTERNATIVES TO CAPITALISM

 ETHICAL PARTNERSHIP & FUNDRAISING

 SAFEGUARDING CHILDREN & VULNERABLE ADULTS